meg7mal/Insight-Engineering-Coding_Challenge/README.md

 I have also chosen to use two useful libraries from .jar files (need to be included in classpath)
 * guava-19.0.jar : Primarily for the class com.google.common.collect.HashMultimap which provides a convenient Java Collection to store our global data structures.
-* json.simple.1.1.1.jar : Primarily for the simple JSON parson provided which we can use to extract the "created_at", "entities"
+* json.simple.1.1.1.jar : Primarily for the simple JSON parser provided which we can use to extract the "created_at", "entities"
                           "hashtags" fields from the input file for processing.

 **Files**